 Owing to the nature of the Academy Trust's operations and the composition of the board of Trustees being drawn from local public and private sector organisations, it is inevitable that transactions will take place with organisations in which a member of the board of Trustees may have an interest.
-All transactions involving such organisations are conducted at arm's length and in accordance with the Academy Trust's financial regulations and normal procurement procedures.
+All transactions involving such organisations are conducted at cost and in accordance with the Academy Trust's financial regulations and normal procurement procedures.

-No transactions with Trustees were undertaken during the course of the period ended 31st August 2013.
+No transactions with Trustees were undertaken during the course of the year ended 31st August 2014.